SERUSEcode/ShowcaseSite/React/Document/Diary.md

 2023-10-05
 -removed the phone version so theres only a pc version bc the phone version was to ugly -Adding so all stared github repos are showed

+2023-01-27
+-changing projects
+-Looking to redo the design of project and welcome strip